 The Prevent duty builds on existing local partnership arrangements.
 Effective engagement with parents / the family should also be considered as they are in a key position to spot signs of radicalisation.
-It is important to assist and advise families who raise concerns and be able to point them to the right support mechanisms.
+It is important to assist and advise families who raise concerns and be able to signpost them to the right support mechanisms.
 School should also discuss any concerns in relation to possible radicalisation with a child's parents in line with the school's safeguarding policies and procedures unless they have specific reason to believe that to do so would put the child at risk.

 The Prevent guidance refers to the importance of Prevent awareness training to equip staff to identify children at risk of being drawn into terrorism and to challenge extremist ideas.
-Best Futures School designated safeguarding lead is Prevent awareness trained, other staff are Prevent Trained, and members of staff are Prevent referral trained and can provide advice and support to staff on protecting children from the risk of radicalisation.
+Best Futures School DSLs are Prevent awareness trained, other staff are Prevent Trained, and members of staff are Prevent referral trained and can provide advice and support to staff on protecting children from the risk of radicalisation.
 Best Futures School ensures that children are safe from terrorist and extremist material when accessing the internet in school.

-The Government has launched educate against hate, a website designed to equip school leaders, teachers and parents with the information, tools, and resources they need to recognise and address extremism and radicalisation in young people.
-The website provides information on training resources for teachers, staff, and school leaders, such as Prevent e-learning, via the Prevent Training catalogue. https://educateagainsthate.com/
+The Government has launched Educate Against Hate, a website designed to equip school leaders, teachers and parents with the information, tools, and resources they need to recognise and address extremism and radicalisation in young people.
+The website provides information on training resources for teachers, staff, and school leaders, such as Prevent elearning, via the Prevent Training catalogue.
+Educate Against Hate - Prevent Radicalisation & Extremism